 When back pain affects you or a family member, you might despair of ever getting a good night's sleep.
 Pain can disturb the sleep your family needs, night after night.
 But experts say that with proper treatment, the chances are very good that you or your loved one can get relief from back pain and enjoy normal sleep.
 Below, find out about treatments and lifestyle tips for better sleep.

 Guidelines from the American Pain Society and American College of Physicians say doctors should consider acupuncture as an alternative therapy for patients with chronic low-back pain that's not helped by conventional treatment.

-How Acupuncture Helps Back Pain
+How Acupuncture Appears to Help Back Pain

 Acupuncture began in China more than 2,500 years ago.
 It involves inserting thin needles at certain points on the body.
 According to traditional Chinese medicine, the body has more than 2,000 of these points.
 They are connected by pathways or meridians, which create a flow of energy called Qi (pronounced “chee”).
 Stimulating these points is said to correct the imbalance of qi and improve the flow of energy.
 Practitioners believe that this helps relieve pain and improve health.